 Students who receive an F in a course may retake the course for credit.
-Both the new grade and the original F will be tabulated into the final g.p.a.; a course unit will be awarded if the student receives a passing grade.
+Both the new grade and the original F will be tabulated into the final g.p.a.; credit will be awarded if the student receives a passing grade.

 Students who fail a course that is required for a major should think carefully before taking the course again, since poor performance in an introductory course may indicate a need to consider another major.